Where to Stay in London with Kids: 5 Fantastic Neighborhoods

 Hampstead is one of north London’s cutest villages.
 The crossroads by the tube stop are full of chichi boutiques, upmarket delis, food stores and buzzy restaurants (you must queue for a crepe at La Creperie on the High Street).
 Wander off the main roads to lose yourself in a warren of beautiful residential streets, many linked by staircases and alleyways that entice you to explore further in.
 Eventually, you’ll emerge into the wilds of Hampstead Heath, famous for its swimming ponds, toward the Highgate area, the adventure playground by Parliament Hill and the historic Kenwood House at the north end.

-A short bus ride or a couple of stops on the tube leads to Primrose Hill, known for its pastel-coloured townhouses and high-end shops.
+A short bus ride or a couple of stops on the tube will lead you to Primrose Hill, known for its pastel-coloured townhouses and high-end shops.
 If you like noisy Greek restaurants, book a table at Lemonia, right on Regent’s Park Road.
-As the name of the main thoroughfare of Primrose Hill suggests, it’s just a short walk from London Zoo and Regent’s Park.
+As the name of the main thoroughfare of Primrose Hill suggests, it’s just a short walk from the London Zoo and Regent’s Park.

 Notting Hill

 In this trendy west London enclave, social housing sits side by side with some of the most expensive homes in the UK.
 On Saturdays, when the Portobello Road Market is in full swing, the area is buzzing.
 Traders plying everything from street food to antique leather footballs vie for attention.
-In the intersecting streets are beautiful terraces of dream-worthy homes, boutiques such as Paul Smith and Joseph, and eateries in which to while away an afternoon, such as The Ledbury, or to be treated to tea, such as Ottolenghi.
+In the intersecting streets are beautiful terraces of dream-worthy homes, boutiques such as Caramel and Lisou London, and eateries in which to while away an afternoon, such as The Ledbury.

 Kensington Park, with its incredible Princess Diana Memorial Playground, and Holland Park are within walking distance.
 Notting Hill is only a couple of miles from the South Kensington museum district too.